aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/missing-features-in-vsto/adding-hyperlinks-to-link-data-in-aspose-cells/_index.md

 ### **Adding Link to a URL**

 The [**Worksheet**](https://reference.aspose.com/cells/net/aspose.cells/worksheet) class contains a [**Hyperlinks**](https://reference.aspose.com/cells/net/aspose.cells/worksheet/properties/hyperlinks) collection.
-Each item in the Hyperlinks collection represents a Hyperlink.
-Add hyperlinks to URLs by calling the Hyperlinks collection's Add method.
-The Add method takes the following parameters:
+Each item in the Hyperlinks collection represents a hyperlink.
+Add hyperlinks to URLs by calling the Hyperlinks collection's `Add` method.
+The `Add` method takes the following parameters:

 - Cell name, the name of the cell the hyperlink will be added to.
 - Number of rows, the number of rows in this hyperlink range.
-- Number of columns, the number of columns in this hyperlink range
+- Number of columns, the number of columns in this hyperlink range.
 - URL, the URL address.

 **C#**

 {{< highlight csharp >}}
  //Instantiating a Workbook object
 Workbook workbook = new Workbook();

-//Adding a new worksheet to the Workbook object

-int i = workbook.Worksheets.Add();
+//Adding a new worksheet to the Workbook object int i = workbook.Worksheets.Add();

-//Obtaining the reference of the newly added worksheet by passing its sheet index

-Worksheet worksheet = workbook.Worksheets[i];
+//Obtaining the reference of the newly added worksheet by passing its sheet index Worksheet worksheet = workbook.Worksheets[i];

-//Adding a hyperlink to a URL at "A1" cell

-worksheet.Hyperlinks.Add("A1", 1, 1, "http://www.aspose.com");
+//Adding a hyperlink to a URL at "A1" cell worksheet.Hyperlinks.Add("A1", 1, 1, "http://www.aspose.com");

 //Saving the Excel file
 workbook.Save("C:\\book1.xls");
 {{< /highlight >}}

 ### **Adding a Link to a Cell in the Same File**

-It is possible to add hyperlinks to cells in the same Excel file by calling the Hyperlink collection's Add method.
-The Add method works for both internal and external hyperlinks.
+It is possible to add hyperlinks to cells in the same Excel file by calling the Hyperlinks collection's `Add` method.
+The `Add` method works for both internal and external hyperlinks.
 One version of the overloaded method takes the following parameters:

-- Cell name,the name of the cell the hyperlink will be added to.
+- Cell name, the name of the cell the hyperlink will be added to.
 - Number of rows, the number of rows in this hyperlink range.
 - Number of columns, the number of columns in this hyperlink range.
 - URL, the address of the target cell.